Who am I?

 I am a Green first-term member of the Finnish parliament from the Uusimaa electoral district.
 I hold a Master’s Degree in Forestry and Agriculture, having majored in environmental protection.
 I have been a councilor in the city of Espoo since 2009.

-This is the third time I am a candidate in the parliament-election, because I want to keep our planet viable and its nature rich also for the coming generations.
-The climate-change must be restricted and our unique nature protected.
-In addition to a good environment I want to secure the maintenance of our welfare-society.
-High-quality education is an investment for the future.
+I work in politics because I want to preserve the Earth as a good place to live with a multi-diverse nature also for coming generations.
+We must fight against climate change and protect our unique environment.
+In addition to the environment, I want to safeguard our welfare state.
+High-quality education is an investment in the future.
 A sustainable future requires sustainable decisions.

 Family and hobbies

-My family consists of my husband and my daughter, who studies gymnastic sciences in Jyväskylä.
-In my free time I am an active jogger, and I cycle the year around.
-I love forest-nature, and enjoy the weekends at our cottage.
-I am a vegan and am happy for the new domestic vegetarian alternatives found on the shelves in the food-markets.
-I enjoy culture and reading.
-One of my favourite authors is Haruki Murakami.
+My family consists of my husband and daughter, who studies gymnastic sciences at the University of Jyväskylä.
+In my free time, I am an active jogger, and I cycle year around.
+I love spending time in the woods and enjoy a weekend at my cottage.
+I am a vegan, and new, locally produced plant-based products in the supermarket make me happy.

 I enjoy culture and reading.
 Every now and then, I go to the theatre, the movies, or to an exhibition.